 The course helps students develop technical communication skills needed to work in electronic engineering technology.
 They obtain practice in writing reports and proposals, in addition to learning how to present technical data.

 Graduates with this associate's degree may obtain employment as a technician with electronic engineering firms, electronic component producers and other private businesses in the industry.
 Some electronic engineering technicians work in government positions as well.
-According to the U.S. Bureau of Labor Statistics (BLS), these technicians earned an average annual wage of $60,330 in May 2014 (www.bls.gov).
-The BLS reported, however, that employment growth in this occupation would not increase during the 2012-2022 decade.
+According to the U.S. Bureau of Labor Statistics (BLS), these technicians earned an average annual wage of $61,870 in May 2015 (www.bls.gov).
+The BLS predicts a 2% decline in employment in this field during the 2014-2024 decade.
 This is partly due to the fact that companies overseas are major competitors in electronic design and production.

 Continuing Education Information